 Mobile Threat Defence from organisations such as Lookout and Zimperium offer advanced threat detection capability and can also auto-remediate.
 For instance, it will sense danger and deny access to a known malicious public Wi-Fi access point if needed.

 If you’re struggling to find the time, resources or expertise to protect your mobile technology, a Managed Mobility Service Provider can help you bring it together.
-They’ll work with you to plan and implement a mobile security strategy and make sure your mobile devices are protected now and in the future.
+We’ll work with you to plan and implement a mobile security strategy and make sure your mobile devices are protected now and in the future.

 Struggling to manage your mobile fleet?